 Anesthesia and Sedation

-Oral surgery can be painful without some level of sedation or anesthesia.
+Oral surgery can be painful without some level of sedation dentistry or anesthesia.
 Many patients opt for IV anesthesia or a local numbing shot.
-A simple oral surgery experience, like a minor tooth extraction, may only require the local anesthetic.
-The oral surgeon may decide to use the ever-popular laughing gas, or nitrous oxide, in addition to the local anesthetic for more complicated surgeries like the insertion of implants or the removal of wisdom teeth.
+A simple oral surgery experience, like minor tooth extraction, may only require the local anesthetic.
+The oral surgeon may decide to use laughing gas, or nitrous oxide, in addition to the local anesthetic for more complicated surgeries like the insertion of implants or the removal of wisdom teeth.
 The surgeon will administer the laughing gas through a mask that he’ll place over your face.
 If you do opt for IV anesthesia, make sure that you have a friend or relative accompany you to your surgery as you will not be in any condition to drive after the surgery.

-Our Services at Lovett Dental Corpus Christi
+Oral Surgery at Lovett Dental Corpus Christi